canonical/k8s-snap/docs/src/snap/howto/epa.md

 ```

-Now enable DPDK, first by cloning the DPDK repo, and then placing the script which
+Now enable DPDK, first by cloning the DPDK repository, and then placing the script which
 will bind the VFs to the VFIO-PCI driver in the location that will run
 automatically each time the system boots up, so the VFIO
 (Virtual Function I/O) bindings are applied consistently: